somaSystems/lifeTimes/README.md

 ## **Examples**

-Example data are yearly correlations of rainfall and river flow rates for two different rivers in the United Kingdom, the Ash and Thames rivers.
-Correlations are calculated and plotted separately based on two explanatory variables, season (summer, autumn, winter, spring), and catchment region (Mardock, Kingston).
+Example data are yearly cross correlation functions (CCFs) of rainfall and river flow rates for two different rivers in the United Kingdom, the Ash and Thames rivers.
+CCFs are calculated and plotted separately based on two explanatory variables, season (summer, autumn, winter, spring), and catchment region (Mardock, Kingston).

-**Fig 1** Calculated correlation clustered by strength at lag zero
+**Fig 1** Calculated cross correlations clustered by strength at lag zero

 <p>
 <img src="README_figs/clusterPlots.png" alt="Fig 1A: example of clusterPlot(), output" style="width:60.0%" />